DKorytkin/json_checker/README.rst

     ...
     checker_exceptions.CheckerError:
     Not valid data Or('int', None)
-        current value "122" is not int
+        current value str is not int
-        current value "122" is not None
+        current value str is not None

 If you need validate no required dict key, use OptionalKey